-Would you like to live the experience to be an Au Pair in Canada and discover everything the country hast to offer?
-If you would like to spend some time living in Canada make sure you register on AuPair.com as soon as possible in order to find a suitable family for you!
+Would you like to live the experience to be an au pair in Canada and discover everything the country hast to offer?
+If you would like to spend some time living in Canada make sure you register on AuPair.com as soon as possible to find a suitable family for you!

 - Requirements for Becoming an Au Pair in Canada